simslab/scHPF/docs/score-cli.rst

 directory containing the model.
 The new subdirectory will have the same name as the model file, but without the joblib extension.

-The command also outputs files which make be use for some methods of :ref:`selecting the number of factors<select_k>`.
+The command also outputs files which can be used to :ref:`select the number of factors<select-k>` using trained models.

 Complete options
 ================